effector/effector/README.md

 **React**

-To getting started read our article [how to write React and Typescript application](https://effector.dev/en/typescript/usage-with-effector-react/).
+To get started read our article [how to write React and Typescript application](https://effector.dev/en/typescript/usage-with-effector-react/).

 ```bash